 I came home having learnt lots about Italian food and cooking with a new mantra “of quality ingredients, simply cooked” to apply in my own kitchen.
 This version of pappa al pomodoro uses canned tomatoes, others use fresh.
 I suspect that the recipe has rarely been written down, but instead passed by one generation to the younger, learnt by children watching the family meal being cooked.

-To make this classic dish a little more special, I’ve garnished with slithers of Grana Padano & Prosciutto di San Daniele, quality artisan products that enhance and lift the original dish to another level.
+Because I wanted to make this classic dish a little more special, I’ve garnished with slithers of Grana Padano & Prosciutto di San Daniele, quality artisan products that enhance and lift the original dish to another level.
 Both products proudly carry a PDO showing they are made to carefully set out rules guaranteeing the quality and origin.
-You can learn about the production process of both Prosciutto di San Daniele & Grana Padano here.

 More Easy Soup Recipes